Al0010/pexels.com-bulk-downloads-videos/README.md

 # 3. Script configuration

-A. Adding page number in 'pageNumbers'
+A. Adding page number in `pageNumbers`

-B. Adding the number of videos that would download in 'resultsPage'
+B. Adding the number of videos that would download in `resultsPage`

-C. Adding the keyword in 'api.search_videos'
+C. Adding the keyword in `api.search_videos`

 D. Save for updating